-Hang 10 with Santa this holiday season as you enjoy Christmas in Honolulu.
+Hang ten with Santa this holiday season as you enjoy Christmas in Honolulu.
 Leave those slippery snow-covered streets behind.
 Dig your toes in the soft, white sand and move to the beat of a different drum.

 This tropical paradise blends unique Hawaiian traditions and classic holiday celebrations.
-From royal performances to spectacular light displays, you don’t want to miss a thing.
+From royal performances to spectacular light displays, you won’t want to miss a thing.
 There are plenty of things to do in Honolulu at Christmas, but these events will surely put the holiday spirit in the biggest bah humbugger’s soul.

 Festive Light Displays